wkantaros/aggregated-liquidity-prediction-markets/README.md

-# pooled liquidity on chain betting
+# aggregated liquidity on-chain market making

 ## Problems to solve + abstract

 The sports betting market is expected to be over $100B in market size by 2025

-Current betters require users to work with bookies or centralized services to deposit funds, place bets, and recieve payouts with incredible amounts of trust.
+Current bettors require users to work with bookies or centralized services to deposit funds, place bets, and recieve payouts with incredible amounts of trust.
 Bringing this on-chain is incredibly logical, and will mitgate need for trusted third parties

+*Note:* while this primarily focuses on sports betting, in practice this could be abstracted to all market making opportunities

 To bring this on-chain, three key features need to be solved for: